-- " Use non-salted flavourings (e.g. lemon juice, vinegars, spices, curry powder, frozen, dried and fresh herbs, onions, peppers, garlic and tomato paste) to enhance the taste of food. - " Specifically state in these recipes that alternative methods of seasoning are to be used in place of salt. - " Do not have salt available for patients to add to meals.
+- and fresh herbs, onions, peppers, garlic and tomato paste) to enhance the taste of food. - " Specifically state in these recipes that alternative methods of seasoning are to be used in place of salt. - " Do not have salt available for patients to add to meals.